MonoGame/MonoGame.Samples/FuelCell/Documentation/7-FuelCell-Finishing Touches.md

     GraphicsDevice.SamplerStates[0] = SamplerState.LinearWrap;
 }
 ```

-There is a fair bit of code here.
-The first part sets up the locations where the game statistic strings are drawn.
-Following the approach used by [How To: Draw a Sprite]().
-You always need to keep in mind with regards to your rendering to keep it within 90% of the screen to avoid any sprites being drawn in areas of the screen that could get cut off by a TV display.
-The next part composes the strings with the current game info, and then draws them on the gameplay screen.
-However, the last bit of code deserves more examination.

-You must reset certain properties of the graphics device whenever you combine sprite drawing with 3D rendering, as FuelCell does.
-These properties, related to alpha blending and the depth buffer, are set to different values when a sprite batch is used.
-If the properties are not reset to the default settings, weird rendering issues could suddenly appear in your game.
-That is why the final code modifies some RenderState and SampleStates properties of the graphics device.

 To finish this section, you will need to call the `DrawStats` method to the existing `Draw` method.
 Add the following code after the call to `FuelCarrier.Draw()`. (before the `base.Draw(gameTime);` call)